THE SEVEN FINCA OGAWA LODGING OPTIONS

 At over 3100 square feet (288 m2), Casa Clara Lorena is the “castle of Finca Ogawa.”
 It is the largest of the villas and the only one with a second story.

-Clara Lorena offers three one-bedroom suites, a separate dining room, and a kitchen “nook” where guests can comfortably socialize or relax.
+Clara Lorena offers three one-bedroom suites, a separate dining room, and a kitchen “nook” where guests can comfortably relax.

-Clara Lorena has an open fireplace, its own private swimming pool, a big-screen HD television with a DirectTV premium package, central air-conditioning and heat, laundry facilities, and a modern well-equipped kitchen with two separate sinks and large island for food preparation and serving.
+Clara Lorena has a large living-room fireplace, its own private swimming pool, a big-screen HD television with a DirectTV premium package, and central air-conditioning/heat, as well as laundry facilities.
+There is also a modern, well-equipped kitchen with two separate sinks and a large granite-topped island for food preparation, serving and socializing.

 Casa la Cuccina is a 1290-square foot (120 m2) vineyard villa that has been constructed with an eye towards the chef in the family.
 The villa was inspired by our love of cooking and in honor of the “Julia Child of Argentina,” Dona Petrona.
 The kitchen is very spacious and is equipped with gourmet-quality accessories.